alpacahq/user-docs/content/about-us/_index.md

 Wealthfront, Lehman Brothers, UBS.
 Alpaca is led by [Yoshi Yokokawa](https://www.linkedin.com/in/yoshiyokokawa/) (CEO), [Hitoshi Harada](https://www.linkedin.com/in/hitoshi-harada-02b01425/) (CTO), [John Torola](https://www.linkedin.com/in/johnttorola/) (COO/CCO), and [Luke Lonergan](https://www.linkedin.com/in/lukelonergan/) (Chief Architect).
-Our investors include a group of well-capitalized investors including Global Brain, the biggest Japanese independent venture capital firm, as well as highly experienced industry angel investors such as Joshua S. Levine (former CTO/COO of ETRADE) and Eric Di Benedetto (a fintech angel investor with more than 30 IPO and M&A exits).
+Our investors include a group of well-capitalized investors including Y Combinator, Global Brain, the biggest Japanese independent venture capital firm, as well as highly experienced industry angel investors such as Joshua S. Levine (former CTO/COO of ETRADE) and Eric Di Benedetto (a fintech angel investor with more than 30 IPO and M&A exits).
 Additionally, members of Berkeley Angel Network and two biggest Japanese banks (MUFG and SMBC) are investors in Alpaca.